-Vazquez Dreams of Retiring at Real Madrid
+Vazquez dreams of retiring at Real Madrid

 LaLiga remains suspended due to the coronavirus pandemic but a return appears to be edging closer, with players allowed to resume training this month.

-Madrid trailed LaLiga leaders Barcelona by two points when the season was brought to a halt.
+Madrid trailed LaLiga leader Barcelona by two points when the season was brought to a halt.

 "Above all, you have to be responsible.
-If we can play, with the right safety measures, we'd all love to complete the season," Vazquez added.
+If we can play, with the right safety measures, we'd all love to complete the season," Vazquez said.

 "It would be good for people, for society: for two hours you're not just thinking only about this [virus].
 Football brings happiness."